-San Diego Women’s Foundation Grants Over $200,000 - The Vista Press
+San Diego Women’s Foundation Grants over $200,000 - The Vista Press

-SAN DIEGO, CA – The San Diego Women’s Foundation (SDWF) will hold its 17th Annual Grants Celebration on June 1, 2017, from 6:00 p.m. to 8:00 p.m. at the USD Joan B. Kroc Institute for Peace and Justice, located at 5998 Alcala Park, San Diego, CA 92110.
+The San Diego Women’s Foundation (SDWF) will hold its 17th Annual Grants Celebration on June 1, 2017, from 6:00 p.m. to 8:00 p.m. at the USD Joan B. Kroc Institute for Peace and Justice, located at 5998 Alcala Park, San Diego, CA 92110.
 The Grants Celebration is open to the community and tickets are priced at $35.
-Parking is available on campus with free shuttles.

 The evening will honor the new 2017 grants recipients, highlight the successes sparked by last year’s grants in the area of developing employment readiness and celebrate $3.2 million total granting into the San Diego region since SDWF’s inception in 2000.
 In addition, guests will hear from featured speaker, State Assembly Member Todd Gloria, and will enjoy a performance by singers from Voices of Our City Choir, whose members are personally affected by homelessness.